 Yet the global sweatshop culture persists.
-Westerners insisting their branded goods are made by safe, healthy, respected workers just forces them to sub-contract orders from more compliant, and consequently busy, manufacturers, supply smaller designers unable to afford to pay their own welfare inspectors, produce generic goods and sell in less scrupulous national markets.
+Westerners insisting their brands’ goods are made by safe, healthy, respected workers just forces them to order from more compliant, and consequently busy, manufacturers.
+Smaller designers unable to afford to pay their own welfare inspectors can then end up producing generic goods to sell in less scrupulous national markets.

 Affluent countries now comprise just 10% of the world population, and their share of consumption is falling.
 A recent World Bank report anticipates above all a growing demand for cheap, undifferentiated goods to meet the needs of burgeoning populations in developing economies.
 In Delhi’s garment cluster 80% of clothing workers are informal, some trafficked migrants, others children working at home, all paid per item.
 Most of their products will be sold India, Bangladesh or Pakistan, far beyond the reach of big western brands and their welfare standards.